zellur/BS-23-sample/README.md

 Make sure you imported the travel23.sql in mysql on running port 3306

+replace db user name and password on application.properties file

 There also a demo video to show you overall interface

 Please send a mail on zellurakib1234@gmail.com if you find any difficulties to run the applicatin